ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 ```

 NOTE:
-The orignal exploit use pinja a homebrew combination of pwn tools and binary ninja's debugger.
-Pwn2.py uses the regular version pwn tools.
+The original exploit use pinja a homebrew combination of pwn tools and binary ninja's debugger.
+Pwn2.py uses the regular version of pwn tools.